IBM-Blockchain-Archive/marbles/docs/tutorial_start_here.md

 # Marbles - Demo

 *Note these docs are under active development*
-The instructions are not yet compelte nor 100% accurate!
-3/18/2017
+The instructions are not yet 100% compelte, but knock yourself out and give it a go.
+3/23/2017

 ## About Marbles
 - The underlying network for this application is the [Hyperledger Fabric](https://github.com/hyperledger/fabric/tree/master/docs), a Linux Foundation project.
 You may want to review these instructions to understand a bit about the Hyperledger Fabric.